 If you choose the 11-month plan, we require automatic payment when your financial institution allows it (some do not).
 This reduces bookkeeping, the problems of missed and late payments, and general stress on you and on us.
 Please contact us for help in setting up autopay.

 Parent participation, in school activities, in volunteering, and in donations, is crucial for the school and valuable for the students.
-Tuition covers only about 92% of our costs, so we require that all families donate to their ability to do so; we have a goal of $20,000 each year, or about $400 per student, though up to half that is met by friends of the school.
+Tuition covers only about 92% of our costs, so we have fundraisers and outside donors pitching in.
+We also require that all families donate to their ability to do so; we have a goal of $20,000 each year, or about $400 per student, though up to half that is met by friends of the school.
 Some families have donated as much as 4 times that amount, while others have given what they could; the Annual Fund meets the abilities of all families.
-Time and expertise is another donation.
+Volunteering time and expertise is another donation.
 By enrolling at least one student, each family agrees to assist in school activities for at least 20 hours over the school year.
 Families who do not meet that minimum requirement will be required to put down an extra deposit the next year to enroll their students.
 The deposit will be returned if the participation requirement is met that subsequent year, and forfeited otherwise.
 The deposit amount will be $20 per unmet hour of participation.
 For example, a family that completely fails to participate will have to provide a deposit of $400 to enroll their student(s) the subsequent year.

 The first two payments are in the summer, invoiced before school starts.
 We chose the start date, based on some considerations:

-- Two months’ payment is your commitment to enroll in the fall semester, allowing us to commit to teacher contracts.
+- Two months’ payment is your commitment to enroll in the fall semester, allowing us to commit ourselves to teacher contracts.

 Tuition payments are nonrefundable except in unusual circumstances.
 Withdrawing a student by choice rather than necessity (a move, financial problems) reduces our finances without reducing our commitment to our teachers.
 It also can leave us with a place in which we could have enrolled another student who was on a waiting list.
 We trust that you understand our position.